 Other than describing someone as “temperamental”, have you heard or read much about “the four temperaments”?
 How well can you recognize them and utilize people’s dominant “personality” traits in improving your rapport and influencing skills?

-The concept of the temperaments played an important part in pre-modern psychology, and whilst in no way pretending to being a psychologist, I have found this to have become a very useful part of my work in terms of helping business people become more aware of what influences their behaviour and that of others.
+The concept of the temperaments played an important part in pre-modern psychology.
+And whilst in no way pretending to being a psychologist, I have found this to have become a very useful part of my work.
+Helping business people become more aware of what influences their behaviour and that of others.

 And so I wanted to share some of that with you today.